mozilla/webxr-api/WebXR API.md

 Realities can be shared among XRSessions, with multiple scripts rendering into their separate XRLayer.context that are then composited by the UA with the Reality layer being the rearmost layer.

-A script can request an empty Reality from the session in order to create a fully virtual environment by requesting and then rendering into the Reality's XRLayer.
+A script can request an virtual Reality from the session in order to create a fully virtual environment by requesting and then rendering into the Reality's XRLayer.

 ### Todo
 - configuration (e.g. change white balance on camera input, change options on map view)